Distance learning courses in the School of Government

 MOOC by distance learning

-Masters degrees (MSc) by distance learning
+Masters degree (MSc) by distance learning

-Masters degrees (MSc) by distance learning
+Masters degree (MSc) by distance learning

 Public Administration

-Both of these courses take a minimum of two years to complete, 18 months for the six taught modules and six months for the dissertation.
+This course takes a minimum of two years to complete, 18 months for the six taught modules and six months for the dissertation.

 PhD by distance learning